 Our first project was to create a barrier-free map, a map of accessibility.
 In Japan, 31,000 university students have disabilities.
 That accounts for 0.98% of all university students.
 When I went to university, 4,900 university students had disabilities.
-To help more people with disabilities proceed to higher education, we created a barrier-free map of educational institutions.
-We also did surveys on buildings which led to consulting opportunities.
+To help more persons with disabilities proceed to higher education, we created barrier-free maps of educational institutions.
+We also did surveys of buildings, which led to consulting opportunities.
 Japan is a small country.
-Even though there was a limit to how much infrastructure we can turn barrier-free and accessible, we believed we could change people’s awareness even if hardware couldn’t be changed.
-With this belief, we launched a universal manner training business, to teach people how to interact with people with disabilities, elderly people and other people with different needs.
-This program incorporated our universal manner certification training, even though it was still a private certification.
-About 60,000 people and 600 companies attended this lecture.
-The lecturers were people with disabilities, going to various regions for the lectures which led to new work opportunities for them.
-We also have a service called Mirairo Research Inc. to incorporate the opinions and ideas of people with disabilities in manufacturing and service development.
-5,000 people with disabilities are registered and they are paid when they use products and fill out questionnaires, which is again a job opportunity for them, which allows them to utilize their disability-based opinions.
-Also, jointly with the Japan Foundation, we have developed an app that aggregates and displays worldwide information about stores, hotels and lodgings that are easily accessible for wheelchair users and people with visual and hearing impairment.
-Right now, the app is available in Japanese, English and Spanish.
-I hope you will join us in this effort to gather information about information accessibility and accessible stores in your countries.
+Even though there was a limit to how much infrastructure could be turned barrier-free and accessible, we believed we could change people’s awareness, even if the hardware could not be changed.
+With this belief, we launched a universal-manner training business, to teach people how to interact with persons with disabilities, elderly people, and other people with different needs.
+This program incorporated our universal-manner certification training, although it was still a private certification.
+About 60,000 people and 600 companies attended these lectures.
+The lecturers were persons with disabilities, going to various regions for the lectures that led to new work opportunities for them.
+We also have a service called Mirairo Research to incorporate the opinions and ideas of persons with disabilities in manufacturing and service development.
+Five thousand persons with disabilities are registered, and they are paid when they use products and fill out questionnaires, which again is a job opportunity for them, allowing them to use their disability-based opinions.
+Also, jointly with the Nippon Foundation, we have developed an app that aggregates and displays worldwide information about stores, hotels ,and lodgings that are easily accessible for wheelchair users and people with visual and hearing impairment.
+Right now, the app is available in Japanese, English, and Spanish.
+I hope you will join us in this effort to gather information about accessibility and accessible stores in your countries.

 Disability and business win-win

-There are three major types of social barriers.
-They are the environmental barrier, conscious barrier, and information barrier.
+There are three major types of social barriers: Environmental barrier, consciousness barrier, and information barrier.
 Going forward, it will be important to create stores and facilities that are easily accessible for wheelchair users and blind people, that allow easy communication for people with hearing impairment, and environments to help them work easily.
 It will be a significant social contribution and create huge business opportunities and economic activities.
-The first major project we took on was that of Universal Studio Japan in Osaka.
+The first major project we took on was that of Universal Studios Japan, in Osaka.
 They had about 80,000 visitors a year with disabilities.
-When we had a closer look, most of these people with disabilities were visiting Universal Studio in a group of 3 to 4.
-Meaning, if it is a group of 4, people with disabilities (and their company) are bringing a total of 320,000 visitors.
-To attract these 320,000 people, we ensured that all attractions and rides were free of barriers and conducted full universal manner training to all employees and part-time workers.
+When we had a closer look, most of these persons with disabilities were visiting Universal Studios in a group of 3 or 4.
+Meaning, if it is a group of 4, persons with disabilities (and their company) are bringing a total of 320,000 visitors.
+To attract these 320,000 people, we ensured that all attractions and rides were free of barriers and conducted full universal-manner training for all employees and part-time workers.
 As a result, the number of visitors with disabilities increased from the initial 80,000 to 120,000.
 In total, 320,000 such visitors increased to 480,000.
 Business becomes sustainable only when investments can be recovered.
-When restaurants and offices see mutual advantages with people with disabilities and talk about them, more restaurants and accessible workplaces will be created.
-This initiative in Japan can definitely spread to the rest of the world.
+When restaurants and offices see mutual advantages with persons with disabilities and talk about them, more restaurants and accessible workplaces will be created.
+This initiative in Japan definitely can spread to the rest of the world.

 Facing and accepting oneself